 A man of noble birth gave up his easy life to become a disciple of the Buddha and was completely dedicated to dharma.
 One day during an alms round he met a beautiful woman and fell in love at first sight.
 Overcome by passion, he became so depressed he stopped cutting his hair and nails and cleaning his robes, became thin and weak with yellow skin and veins sticking out of his body, and no longer took joy in his life of solitude.

 The Bodhisatta’s brothers were earlier births of Sariputta, Moggallana, Punna, Maha Kassapa, Anuruddha, and Ananda, six of the Buddha’s top disciples.
-His sister and maid were Uppalavanna and Khujjuttara, two of the Buddha’s top female disciples.
+His sister and maid were Uppalavanna and Khujjuttara, one of the Buddha’s top female disciples and top lay supporters respectively.
 The tree fairy was Satagira, a goblin who supported the Buddha and worked hard to spread his message; the slave was Citta, one of the Buddha’s most devoted lay followers; the elephant was Parileyya, an elephant who cared for the Buddha during a time he stayed alone in a forest; the monkey was Madhuvasettha, a prominent brahmin from the Buddha’s time; and Indra was Kaludayi, another of the Buddha’s top disciples.